-Academy’s 1/72nd-scale kit (no. 1641) of the Junkers Ju-87G-1 Stuka is the early long-winged version of the dive bomber.
-It comes with two underwing 37mm “tank-busting” cannons.
+Academy’s 1/72nd-scale kit (no. 1641) of the Junkers Ju-87G-1 Stuka was first released in 2002 and is packed with detail.
+The model depicts an early long-winged version of the dive bomber and comes with two underwing 37mm “tank-busting” cannons.

 Start by painting the cockpit and gunner/radio operator’s position with RLM-66, black gray.
 While the color won’t be absolutely correct, painting the radio set, gunner’s seat, pilot’s seat and stick FS-37031, aircraft interior black, will enhance the details.
 Lightly dry-brush the cockpit sidewalls with RLM-02, light gray, to open up what might otherwise be a “black hole.”
 Use paper strips stained with coffee as seat belts.